adrianlois/PS-ActiveDirectory-AzureAD-O365/05.Get-Inactive-ADCompUsers-LastDays/README.md

-## Get-Inactive-ADCompUsers
+## 05.Get-Inactive-ADCompUsers-LastDays

+- **Get-Inactive-ADCompUsers**

-- Get objects users and computers inactive in Active Directory with PowerShell script and export to a csv file.
+Get objects users and computers inactive in Active Directory with PowerShell script and export to a csv file.

 #### Functions
 *Get-InactiveADComputers*: Get inactive computers from Active Directory by set the last number days.